 To help minimize distractions, and ensure peak efficiency, here is the ultimate home office setup guide for productivity.

 What You Need to Understand Before Designing Your Home Office

 Let's jump right in.
-There are several questions you need to ask yourself before planning your home office.
+You need to ask yourself several questions before planning your home office.
 Here are a few:

 Do you want a fancy office?